How to Create a Job Description Process to Easily Manage 50+ JDs

 With Mosh JD users have a dashboard to see aging job descriptions that need updates, JDs by status, & recommendations for edits from collaborators.

-Screenshot Mosh JD dashboard
+Mosh JD pie chart

 Note the progress & timing to ensure progress is made and deadlines are met.